 - Keep an email in the draft folder of your private email account already set up with all the email addresses of those you have to inform when you are sick: the day you are sick you don’t have to try to find this information, just send the email.

 - Sick leave without a certificate: do you use this while waiting for a doctor’s appointment?
 Is this to be used for some situations and not others?

 - How often are you expected to check your work email when you are off sick?
 (The Medical Service will use your work email address to communicate with you.)

 As always, if you have any questions or comments, feel free to contact us, we’ve been through many of these processes.

 Ms Ingestad (10.01.2022) agreed that this should be done and will be implemented for the carry-over exercise in 2023: a small success!
 We raised the issue of automation in the Central Staff Committee and drafted the corresponding note (30.11.2021).
-We will check in with this in June 2022.
+We drafted the note to follow up on the figures provided and will check in on the progress on automation in June 2022.

 In addition to sick leave, in 2020 it also covered those whose COVID‑19 workload meant that taking annual leave was not a possibility.
 (See section ‘If you have more than 12 days of annual leave remaining for 2020’.)
 We have requested clarification on whether this will also be possible for 2021.
 We suggest that the precedent is there, try it anyway and let us know how you get on.